-This course is designed to provide students with a strong foundation and understanding of the major theoretical and methodological debates and approaches that have informed global development thinking, policy and practice over the past sixty years.
-The emphasis will be to examine the historical context in which different theoretical approaches to development have emerged and their current practical implications for both the "developed" and "developing" countries.
+This course is designed to provide students with a strong foundation and understanding of the major theoretical and methodological debates and approaches that have informed global development thinking, policy, and practice over the past sixty years.
+The emphasis will be to examine the historical context in which different theoretical approaches to development have emerged and their current practical implications for both "developed" and "developing" countries.

-Drawing from national and international case studies, the course will examine the meanings of the term "development" and the historical processes behind the emergence of major global complex issues such as poverty, inequality, and injustice.
+Drawing on national and international case studies, the course will examine the meanings of the term "development" and the historical processes behind the emergence of major global complex issues, such as poverty, inequality, and injustice.
 Students will have the unique opportunity to critically reflect and analyze how certain parts of the world came to be classified as "underdeveloped" and in need of "development" solutions.
-Students are strongly urged to use this opportunity to 'think outside the box', open their minds to the possibility that no single theoretical position has all the answers and consider new ways of conceptualizing and addressing developmental problems around the world.
+Students are strongly urged to use this opportunity to 'think outside the box', open their minds to the possibility that no single theoretical position has all the answers to the today's development challenges; and thus, there is the need to consider new ways of conceptualizing and addressing developmental problems around the world.